Understanding how much body fat you have can be really helpful, and our body fat calculator aims to help you calculate your body fat.

 Our free body fat calculator has hopefully allowed you to get a rough estimation of your body fat.
 This can be really helpful when trying to really dial in your plan of action for your exercise and nutrition.
 The calculator isn't perfect, and it is just an estimation, but it should hopefully be enough to point you in the right direction with things.

-If you want more free information on nutrition, you can follow us on Instagram, YouTube or listen to the podcast, where we discuss all the little intricacies of exercise and nutrition.
+If you want more free information on nutrition or exercise, you can follow us on Instagram, YouTube or listen to the podcast, where we discuss all the little intricacies of exercise and nutrition.
 You can always stay up to date with our latest content by subscribing to our newsletter.

 Finally, if you want to learn how to coach nutrition, then consider our Nutrition Coach Certification course, and if you want to learn to get better at exercise program design, then consider our course on exercise program design.
 We do have other courses available too.
 If you don’t understand something, or you just need clarification, you can always reach out to us on Instagram or via email.